-As an art therapist I worked for ten years in different work fields, in particular with mentally ill and traumatized children and adolescents.
-Since more than ten years I am free-lancing as kunsthochzwei and blogging, although by now I focus on research and teaching.
+As an art therapist I worked for ten years in different work fields, in particular with mentally ill, neurodiverse, and traumatized children and adolescents.
+I have been freelancing and blogging as kunsthochzwei for over ten years, though my work now focuses on research and teaching.

 The artistic material used hereby is as various as the people themselves.
 They reach from drawing and painting to collage, sculpturing, photography and textile towards contempory formats like installation and performance art.